Greyshaws/ClipShield/README.md

 ## ❤️ Contributing

-Want to help improve PasteGuard or suggest a feature?
+Want to help improve ClipShield or suggest a feature?
 Contributions are welcome!

 1. Fork the repo
 2. Create your feature branch (`git checkout -b feature/something`)